 8. Change Additional Maintenance Items

-Check your outer and inner air filters (you’re mower may be using a foam pre-cleaner with it’s air filter).
-Also inspect your fuel filter and spark plugs.
+Check your outer and inner air filters (your mower may be using a foam pre-cleaner with its air filter).
+Also, inspect your fuel filter and spark plugs.

 9. Lubricate and Grease